codefuse-ai/SWE-CARE/README.md

 ## 🔄 Inference

+The inference module provides two main functionalities: generating text datasets and running LLM inference on code review tasks.

+### 1. Generate Text Datasets

 Before running evaluation, you can generate text datasets from the collected SWE-CARE data with different context strategies.
-The inference module creates datasets in the format required for LLM evaluation.
+This creates datasets in the format required for LLM evaluation.

-Here's an example of how to generate text datasets:

 ```bash
 python -m swe_care.inference create_code_review_text \